clarity through growth

 By being honest and open and willing to answer to the decision, you have much more chance of bringing your followers along to the next phase of the journey.

-If you’re a Sydney-based purpose-led organisation, and you’d like some tips on how to gnaw a sustainable and profitable organisation without losing sight of you values, join B local Sydney for their March panel event, Growing with integrity – How purpose-led organisations can balance growth and maintenance of values.
+If you’re a Sydney-based purpose-led organisation, and you’d like some tips on how to grow a sustainable and profitable organisation without losing sight of you values, join B local Sydney for their March panel event, Growing with integrity – How purpose-led organisations can balance growth and maintenance of values.